-Case Studies in Infectious Disease presents forty case studies featuring the most important human infectious diseases worldwide.
-Written for students of microbiology and medicine this book describes the natural history of infection from point of entry of the pathogen through pathogenesis, followed by the clinical presentation, diagnosis and treatment.
-A further eight case studies have been provided online to allow for frequent updates to the material, and these can be downloaded by students.
+Case Studies in Infectious Disease presents 40 case studies featuring the most important human infectious diseases worldwide.
+Fully revised and updated in this second edition, the book describes the natural history of infection from point of entry of the pathogen through to clinical management of the resulting disease or condition.
+A further 8 case studies have been provided online as supplementary material, and these can be downloaded by students.

-· Eight new cases added to this new edition, all of which are important infectious diseases of worldwide significance.
+- Eight new cases added to this new edition, extending coverage of important infectious diseases of worldwide significance.

-· A standardised set of core questions allows students to directly compare differences between microbes such as their structure, clinical manifestations, host response, pathogenesis and availability of vaccines.
+- A standardized set of core questions allows students to compare directly differences between microbes such as their structure, clinical manifestations, host response, pathogenesis and availability of vaccines.

-· Online questions and answers to test the reader’s understanding of each case study
+- Questions and answers available online, test the reader’s understanding of each case study.

 Borrelia burgdorferi and related species